 GeneCards Summary for ZPR1 Gene

 ZPR1 (ZPR1 Zinc Finger) is a Protein Coding gene.
-Diseases associated with ZPR1 include Spinal Muscular Atrophy and Muscular Atrophy.
-Among its related pathways are EGFR1 Signaling Pathway and Translational Control.
+Diseases associated with ZPR1 include Muscular Atrophy and Spinal Muscular Atrophy.
+Among its related pathways are Translational Control.
 GO annotations related to this gene include receptor tyrosine kinase binding and translation initiation factor binding.